carolina-ar-vr/.github/profile/README.md

 * **Learn** via workshops, panels, research showcases, and other exciting events.
 * **Develop** via our development team on project(s) of interest.

+We welcome undergraduate and graduate students across all fields of study.
+Additionally, we collaborate with faculty, industry professionals, and various organizations.
 To get involved, please [visit our website](https://uncarvr.org/) and [join the Carolina AR/VR Discord server](https://discord.gg/CgBeb7YUpX)!

 ### Our Development Team
 * 🌐 Web